Staff

 Archaeologist

 Dr. Adrien Hannus is the former director of the Archaeology Department at Augustana College, Sioux Falls, South Dakota.
-Adrien has been the Mitchell Site’s archaeologist since 1983.
+Dr. Hannus has been the Mitchell Site’s archaeologist since 1983.
 His research interests, in addition to the Mitchell Site, are the Paleo-Indian period in North America and Clovis culture.

 Dr. Alan Outram